seattlehomebrew/seattlehomebrew.github.io/_posts/2012-05-02-60-minute-ipa-brewday.md

 ### Brewing Notes

-Unfortunately, we didn&#8217;t take a lot of notes on this one, so I&#8217;m not sure if we had any substitutions or not.
+Unfortunately, we didn't take a lot of notes on this one, so I'm not sure if we had any substitutions or not.

 ##### Timeline